dkackman/rchia/README.md

   -?, -h, --help  Show help and usage information

 Commands:
+  bech32       Convert addresses to and from puzzle hashes. blocks       Show informations about blocks and coins.
+               Requires a daemon or full_node endpoint. connections  Various methods for managing node connections.
-  bech32                 Convert addresses to and from puzzle hashes. endpoints              Manage saved endpoints. farm                   Manage your farm.
+               Requires a daemon or full_node endpoint. endpoints    Manage saved endpoints. farm         Manage your farm.
                Requires a daemon endpoint.
   keys         Manage your keys
                Requires a wallet or daemon endpoint. netspace     Calculates the estimated space on the network given two block header hashes.
-                         Requires a daemon or full_node endpoint. plotnft                Manage your plot NFTs.
+               Requires a daemon or full_node endpoint. node         Commands to managing the node.
                Requires a daemon endpoint.
+  plotnft      Manage your plot NFTs.
-  plots                  Manage your plots.
+               Requires a wallet or daemon endpoint. plots        Manage your plots.
+               Requires a harvester, plotter or daemon endpoint. services     Shows the status of the node.
                Requires a daemon endpoint.
-  show                   Shows various properties of a full node.
-                         Requires a daemon or full_node endpoint. start <service-group>  Start service groups.
-                         Requires a daemon endpoint.
-  status                 Shows the status of the node.
-                         Requires a daemon endpoint.
-  stop <service-group>   Stop service groups.
-                         Requires a daemon endpoint.
-  wallet                 Manage your wallet.
+  wallets      Manage your wallet.
                Requires a wallet or daemon endpoint.
 ```

 ### Example output